smucclaw/sandbox/regina/natural4/UDApp_notes.md

         <img src="https://github.com/smucclaw/sandbox/blob/default/regina/natural4/UPApp_screenshots_personalFav/4.%20Linearisation%20Funs%20.png" title="Add the linearisation funs">
         </p>
     Here in these examples, I leverage on `root_acl` , `root_aclRelcl` and `root_nmod`.
-### 3A.
-AUX FUNS

 In linearisation for words that are adverbial in nature e.g nmod, advmod, obl, advcl. their linearisation should have 2 steps and use a `let xxx in yyy ` structure.
-</br>**Tip**: auxfuns are needed if the problem lies in the ud2gf step, but if ud2gf returns a correct tree, then the problem is somewhere in NLG.hs, and auxfuns are not needed

     e.g [the updates]:nsubjPass [are]: auxPass [reviewed]:root [regularly]: advmod